teamdeeson/codex/docs/working-at-deeson/joining-deeson.md

 # Onboarding.

-It’s really important that we support new team members with their transition to being a member of the Deeson team.
+It’s really important that we support new team members in their transition to being a member of the Deeson team.

 We want new team members to be happy, engaged and effective as soon as possible.